Visayan blue fantail

 The Visayan blue fantail (Rhipidura samarensis) is a species of bird in the family Rhipiduridae.
 It is endemic to the Philippines on the islands of Bohol, Leyte and Samar.
 Its natural habitat is tropical moist lowland forests.
 It was previously conspecific with the Mindanao blue fantail.

 Description and taxonomy

-EBird describes it as "A fairly small, long-tailed bird of lowland and foothill forest on Bohol, Leyte, and Samar islands.
-Overall dull blue in color with a paler belly.
-Often pumps tail up and down.
-Forages in the understory for insects and often joins mixed-species flocks.
-Similar in size and shape to Celestial, Short-crested, and Black-naped Monarchs, but darker blue with a contrasting pale blue brow, tail, and wing patch.
-Song is a slightly ascending series of medium-pitched, upslurred whistled notes, increasing in volume.
-Also gives a nasal, buzzing "gew!"

 It was previous conspecific with the Mindanao blue fantail and is differentiated by its darker crown, lighter blue wing fringes and tail, a slower paced call and through molecular studies.

 This species is monotypic and has no subspecies.

 Ecology and behavior

 The diet of the Mindanao blue fantail consists of insects.
 It is often observed in mixed flocks with other birds such as Rufous paradise flycatcher, Black-naped monarch, Celestial monarch, Philippine leaf warbler, Short-crested monarch, Yellow-bellied whistler, Visayan babbler and Visayan pygmy babbler.

 Breeding has been recorded from February to August.
 Nests in low bushes.
 Not much else information on breeding habits.